Azure/azure-sdk-for-python/azure-applicationinsights/README.rst

 Microsoft Azure SDK for Python
 ==============================

-This is the Microsoft Azure Application Insights Data Plane Client Library.
+This is the Microsoft Azure Application Insights Client Library.

 Azure Resource Manager (ARM) is the next generation of management APIs that replace the old Azure Service Management (ASM).